espresso3389/flutter_pdf_render/README.md

 // The first page is 1
 PdfPage page = await doc.getPage(1);

-// For the render function's return, see explanation below.
-PdfPageImage pageImage = await page.render();
+// For the render function's return, see explanation below PdfPageImage pageImage = await page.render();

+// Now, you can access pageImage.pixels for raw RGBA data
+// ...

+// Generating dart:ui.Image cache for later use by imageIfAvailable await pageImage.createImageIfNotAvailable();

 // PDFDocument must be disposed as soon as possible. doc.dispose();
 ```

-And then, you can use `PdfPageImage` to get the actual RGBA image in [dart.ui.Image](https://api.flutter.dev/flutter/dart-ui/Image-class.html).
+And then, you can use `PdfPageImage` to get the actual RGBA image in [dart:ui.Image](https://api.flutter.dev/flutter/dart-ui/Image-class.html).

 To embed the image in the widget tree, you can use [RawImage](https://docs.flutter.io/flutter/widgets/RawImage-class.html):